Who can join us?

 There will be no group for beginners this time (P0/P1 levels, sorry!)

-If you need some advice which level would be best for you, send us an email or give us a call (See: Contact Us)!
+If you need some more advice about the choice of levels, send us an email or give us a call (See: Contact)!

 (For Skalski Dance School students: this is the level for our P1/P2 students)

 P3 - for those who are familiar with the WCS concepts mentioned in P2 description but still feel somewhat uncomfortable dancing to songs with very slow or rapid pace.
 Also, for those who recognize such terms as rock&go and leading projection but don’t really know how to effectively put them into practice.